inowattio/whitepaper/readme.md

 # Introduction

-In this paper, we propose InnoWATT; a solution running on the Elrond blockchain that enables prosumers in residential areas to sell surplus energy to customers or store it for future trading.
+InnoWATT; a solution running on the Elrond blockchain that enables prosumers in residential areas to sell surplus energy to customers or store it for future trading.

 INNOWATT is a virtual power plant where resources are delegated and deployed in co-ownership with members of the network.
 It will have a NFT based ownership contract, notarized smart meters readings, and job slots that you can mine with your device.
 It will be the OS of the distributed grid.